0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/api/PolygonZkEVMBridgeV2.md

 |`symbol` | string | Symbol of the token
 |`decimals` | uint8 | Decimals of the token

-### getTokenWrappedAddress
+### `getTokenWrappedAddress`

+Returns the address of a wrapper using the token information if already exist.

 ```solidity
   function getTokenWrappedAddress(
     uint32 originNetwork,
     address originTokenAddress
   ) external returns (address)
 ```
-Returns the address of a wrapper using the token information if already exist

-#### Parameters:
+#### Parameters

 | Name | Type | Description                                                          |
 | :--- | :--- | :------------------------------------------------------------------- |
 |`originNetwork` | uint32 | Origin network
 |`originTokenAddress` | address | Origin token address, 0 address is reserved for ether

-### activateEmergencyState
+### `activateEmergencyState`

+Function to activate the emergency state.
+Can only be called by the Polygon ZK-EVM in extreme situations.

 ```solidity
   function activateEmergencyState(
   ) external
 ```

+### `deactivateEmergencyState`

-Function to activate the emergency state
-     " Only can be called by the Polygon ZK-EVM in extreme situations
+Function to deactivate the emergency state.
+Can only be called by the Polygon ZK-EVM.

-### deactivateEmergencyState
 ```solidity
   function deactivateEmergencyState(
   ) external
 ```
-Function to deactivate the emergency state
-     " Only can be called by the Polygon ZK-EVM

-### _verifyLeaf
+### `_verifyLeaf`

+Verify leaf and checks that it has not been claimed.

 ```solidity
   function _verifyLeaf(
     bytes32[32] smtProofLocalExitRoot,